ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst

 - An **object** is a specific instance of a class with defined attributes.
 Objects are declared as variables of a class type.

+- An **attribute** is data the object knows such as which direction the turtle object is facing.

+- A **method** is something that an object can do such as a turtle object can go forward 100 pixels.

+- An **abstract data type** is a definition of the attributes and methods for all objects of a type (of the same class).

+- An **instance variable** is another name for an attribute which is data an object knows about itself such as its position.

 .. raw:: html

       <pre id="turtleClasses" class="javaFiles" style="display:none;">